Great Fire of Rome

-The Great Fire of Rome (incendium magnum Romae) began on 19 July 64 AD.
+The Great Fire of Rome (incendium magnum Romae) began on the evening of 18–19 July 64 AD.
 The fire started in the merchant shops around Rome's chariot stadium, Circus Maximus.
 After six days, the fire was brought under control, but before the damage could be assessed, the fire reignited and burned for another three days.
 In the aftermath of the fire, nearly three quarters of Rome had been destroyed (10 out of 14 districts).

 According to Tacitus and later Christian tradition, Emperor Nero blamed the devastation on the Christian community in the city, initiating the empire's first persecution against the Christians.
-Other contemporary historians blamed Nero's incompetence but it is commonly agreed by historians nowadays that Rome was too densely populated and inadequately prepared to effectively deal with large scale disasters, including fires, and that such an event was inevitable.
+Other contemporary historians blamed Nero's incompetence but it is commonly agreed by historians nowadays that Rome was too densely populated and inadequately prepared to effectively deal with large-scale disasters, including fires, and that such an event was inevitable.

 Background

 Previous recorded fires in Rome

 Fires in Rome were common, especially in houses, and fires that had occurred previously in Rome and destroyed parts of major buildings include: